ccarruitero/makemehapi/exercises/static_serving/problem.md

-Create a hapi server that listens on port 8080 and serves a static index.html file from a public folder.
+Create a hapi server that uses the first argument passed in as the port and serves a static index.html file from a public folder.

 Create a folder named 'public' and add a 'index.html' file in the folder with the following contents: